ninjaas/startup-ideas/README.md

          - Safe for drinking or not.
          - Safe for cooking or Cleaning.
      - Alert system app for Water shortage.
-+ Idea - Open source Project for Wastage monitoring, Recycling and Quality check: Identify & manage City wastage.
++ Idea - Open source Project for Wastage monitoring.
+     - Manage and Handle Waste Recycling
+     - Waste Quality check with Carbon contents.
+     - Identify & manage City wastage.
+     - Identify waste sources & their Carbon Footprints.

 + Project Idea: My City Clean
      - An app to gather City people online
      - Tools to manage the city.
      - Idenity & fine for those who dirt-split-spoil.
-     - Take photos, showcase and publish in Site? :D
+     - Take photos, showcase mistakers and publish in Frontpage of webSite? :D

 + Open Furnitures
      - Should be very affordable material.
      - Should Influence Space Saving concepts.